Shorting in Speculative Markets: Comparative Statics and Limiting Cases

 with terminal condition $v(T,x)=f(x)$.
 In the special case where $s=0$, this PDE coincides with~\eqref{eq:PDEalphaPlusInfty} and in particular the solution $v^{0,\alpha_{+}}=v^{\infty}$ is independent of $\alpha_{+}$.
 The convergence is locally uniform in $(t,x)$, and monotone increasing if $\alpha_{-}\downarrow 0$. \end{proposition}

-The limiting model that arises in Proposition~\ref{pr:limitShort}, where there is an infinite cost for short positions, corresponds to a prohibition of shorting-selling.
-This model has a unique equilibrium price function $v:=v^{0,\alpha_{+}}$, and in contrast to the above, the price does depend on the supply $s$ and the cost coefficient $\alpha_{+}$ for long positions.
-The optimal portfolios $\Phi_{i}(t)=\phi_{i}(t,X(t))$ are unique and given by
+The limiting model that arises in Proposition~\ref{pr:limitShort} corresponds to a prohibition of shorting.
+This model has a unique equilibrium price function $v:=v^{0,\alpha_{+}}$ which depends on the supply $s$ and the cost coefficient $\alpha_{+}$ for long positions.

-and both cases may indeed occur.
 At every state $(t,x)$, we can think of the types as being divided into a group $J=\{i\in\{1,\dots,n\}:\, \cL^{i}v(t,x)\geq0\}$ of relatively optimistic agents and the complement $J^{c}$ of pessimists.
 We have $J\neq\emptyset$ by market clearing.
-While the agents in~$J$ hold positions of different magnitude depending on how optimistic they are, the entire group $J$ determines the price.
+While the agents in~$J$ hold positions $\alpha_{+} \cL^{i}v(t,x)$ of different magnitude depending on how optimistic they are, the entire group $J$ determines the price.
 Agents in $J^{c}$, however, hold zero units and their precise characteristics do not enter the formation of the price.
 For instance, if we replace a pessimistic type $i\in J^{c}$ by an even more pessimistic type, the equilibrium price will not change.

-We remark that the case $s=0$ is degenerate in the limiting model: while the above assertions are valid, the portfolios are in fact given by $\Phi_{i}\equiv0$ for all $i$.
-Indeed, the PDE implies $\cL^{i}v(t,x)\leq0$.
-Alternately, this follows from the fact that there is neither supply nor shorting in this case.